-1. Invert the loco having disconnected the engine/tender electrical socket and plug.
-We use a foam cradle - the Peco loco service cradle being ideal.

-2. Unclip the brake pull rods, and undo the screws holding the keeper plate, it will lift away from the rear and unthread at the front round the sand pipes.
+- 1. Invert the loco having disconnected the engine/tender electrical socket and plug.
+We use a foam cradle the Peco loco service cradle being ideal. - 2.
+Undo the screws holding the keeper plate, it will lift away from the front.
 This exposes the wheel sets and bearings.

-Undo and remove 3 keeper plate screws.
+Undo and remove 3 screws.